-The RNVR Yacht Club is a recognised Service Yacht Club and developed from the Sailing Section of the RNVR Officers Club, now known as The Naval Club, 38 Hill Street, Mayfair, London.
+The RNVR Yacht Club is a recognised Service Yacht Club and developed from the Sailing Section of the RNVR Officers Club, known as The Naval Club, 38 Hill Street, Mayfair, London.
 The Naval Club was wound up in 2021.

 The initial activity, from 1947, was one-design sailing in Fireflies.
 Teams raced against various other clubs and naval establishments.
 In 1949 the Club presented to the RYA a silver cup for an annual competition of Fireflies.
 In 1950 the Club joined the Association of Service Yacht Clubs and won the Gold Cup in Seaview Mermaids in 1951,1952 and 1955.